Li-Haowei/LetsEat/README.md

 # LetsEat
 LetsEat app is design for lonely BU students to dine out with other lonely BU students.<br>
 We will match users based on their majors, preference types of cuisine, prefer time to eat, and twitter .
-Users can choose to accept (swipe right) or dicline other users' dining invitations(swipe left or right) just like tinder. <br>
+Users can choose to accept (swipe right) or decline other users' dining invitations(swipe left or right) just like tinder. <br>
 Users are able to chat with others after they match, to discuss the details of the dining experience.
 We are planning to use three apis for our app.<br>

 # API used